 Between the years 512 and 530 St Brendan built monastic sites at Ardfert at the foot of Mount Brandon.
-After these years he is supposedly to have set out on his famous seven year voyage for Paradise.
+After these years he is supposed to have set out on his famous seven-year voyage for Paradise.

 The Voyage of St Brendan the Navigator

 St Brendan is famously renowned for his legendary journey to The Isle of the Blessed as described in the ninth century as the Voyage of St Brendan the Navigator.

 Many versions of this story exist, passed down through the centuries, which tell of how he set out onto the Atlantic Ocean with sixty pilgrims, however, some other versions have fourteen pilgrims, plus three unbelievers who join at the last minute.
 The purpose of their voyage was to search for the Garden of Eden.

 One of these companions is said to have been Saint Malo.